ClobberXD/gunslinger/API.md

 ### `fire(stack, player)`

 - Responsible for firing one single shot and dealing damage if required.
 Reduces ammo based on `clip_size`.
+- If gun is worn out, reloads gun in `stack` if there's ammo in player inventory; else, plays a click sound.
 - `stack` [ItemStack]: ItemStack passed by `on_lclick`.
 - `player` [ObjectRef]: Shooter player passed by `on_lclick`.